Tribal-class destroyer (1936): 1940

+HMS Eskimo showing bow damage, Norway May 1940.
+This image shows the Director Control Tower (D.C.T.), which controlled the main armament when engaging surface targets, immediately abaft the open bridge.
+Abaft, and above the D.C.T. is the Rangefinder-Director which housed a 12ft rangefinder.
+The Rangefinder-Director provided ranges to the D.C.T. and directly controlled the main armament when engaging aircraft.

 Cossack earned fame early on in the war, when on 6 February 1940, commanded by Captain Philip Vian, she pursued and then boarded the German tanker in neutral Norwegian waters in a daring attack to rescue around 300 British prisoners-of-war on board.
 Referred to as the Altmark Incident, this was the last true naval boarding action for the Royal Navy.
 Gurkha was an early loss, being sunk by German bombers off Stavanger.
 Afridi was lost soon afterwards to dive bombers while evacuating troops from Namsos.
 Bedouin, Punjabi, Eskimo and Cossack took part in the Second Battle of Narvik, where Eskimo had her bow blown off.